day8/re-frame/README.md

 represent a point in the possible design space, with pros and cons.

 And, yes, re-frame is fast, straight out of the box.
 And, yes, it has a good testing story (unit and behavioural).
-And, yes, it works in with figwheel to create a powerful hot-loading development story.
+And, yes, it works with figwheel to create a powerful hot-loading development story.
 And, yes, it has fun specialist tooling, and a community, and useful 3rd party libraries.